Causal Inference with Noncompliance and Unknown Interference: Identification

 \begin{remark}[ADE parameters with a constant IEM] The identification and estimation results presented below are still valid even when $T(i, \bm{z}_{-i})$ is constant for all $i$ and $\bm{z}_{-i}$.
 In this case, $\mathrm{ADEY}_{S_n}(t)$ reduces to $\mathrm{ADEY}_{S_n} \coloneqq \bar \mu_{S_n}^Y(1) - \bar \mu_{S_n}^Y(0)$, where $\bar \mu_{S_n}^{Y}(z) \coloneqq |S_n|^{-1} \sum_{i \in S_n} \mu_i^Y(z)$ with $\mu_i^Y(z) \coloneqq \bbE[ Y_i \mid Z_i = z ]$.
 Analogously, $\mathrm{ADED}_{S_n}(t) = \mathrm{ADED}_{S_n} \coloneqq \bar \mu_{S_n}^D(1) - \bar \mu_{S_n}^D(0)$, where $\bar \mu_{S_n}^{D}(z) \coloneqq |S_n|^{-1} \sum_{i \in S_n} \mu_i^D(z)$, and $\mu_i^D(z) \coloneqq \bbE[ D_i \mid Z_i = z ]$.
 Further, $\mathrm{LADE}_{S_n}(t)$ reduces to

 These parameters are natural extensions of those in \cite{hu2022average} to the case of noncompliance.
-Compared to the ADE parameters discussed above, the parameters defined here do not depend on the instrumental exposure's value.
-Thus, the latter parameters would be easier to interpret than the former with an incorrect IEM.
+Compared to the ADE parameters discussed above, the parameters defined here do not depend on the instrumental exposure explicitly.
+Thus, the latter parameters would be easier to interpret than the former with incorrect IEM.
 Meanwhile, if a correct IEM is used, the former parameters are more informative for understanding the treatment effect heterogeneity for the exposure level. \end{remark}